panos-kosmidis/protos/skeleton/incoming/readme.md

 # Application Uploads

-Directory that handles the file uploads.
+Directory used to store uploaded files.